enekobi/coexisting-react/readme.md

 ##Issues

 1. Styles
+2. Wathc out with assets.
+Could not added to the bundle by default
-2. Element ids
+3. Element ids
-3. Race condition when attaching app to site's #root elem.
+4. Race condition when attaching app to site's #root elem.